TGOlson/csjs/README.md

 Note how recompiling becomes almost instant once style blocks are spread between multiple style-sheets.
 Using this technique, a huge production app could initialize all their style-sheets on page load in just over 100ms, and recompile every style sheet with updates in well under 10ms.

 Another benefit of creating multiple style-sheets is that generally only one style-sheet will need to be recompiled at any given time.
-Recompiling a single style-sheet of 100 style blocks takes less than 1ms. (in this test, 100 style blocks define 500 unique CSS styles - roughly 9,270 characters minified)
+Recompiling a single style-sheet of 100 style blocks takes well under 1ms (normally below .5ms including DOM element update). (in this test, a style-sheet of 100 style blocks defines 500 unique CSS styles - roughly 9,270 characters minified)

 ### Specs